jfogarty/latex-createspace-bookcover/README.md

 ## Structure

-`Parameters.tex` is a LaTeX file containing defines about your book.
+`BookParameters.tex` is a LaTeX file containing defines about your book.
 You edit this while constructing your book.
 In my projects, all LaTeX root files for the same publication include this file.